isabella232/devo-ps.github.io/_posts/blog/2013-09-11-zookeeper-vs-doozer-vs-etcd.md

 [ZooKeeper](http://zookeeper.apache.org/) is the most well known (and oldest) project we've looked into.
 It's used by a few big players (Rackspace, Yahoo, eBay) and is pretty mature.

 It was created by Yahoo to deal with distributed systems applications.
-I strongly recommend you [read the "making of"](http://developer.yahoo.com/blogs/hadoop/apache-zookeeper-making-417.html) if you're interested in understanding were Yahoo came from when they wrote it.
+I strongly recommend you [read the "making of"](http://developer.yahoo.com/blogs/hadoop/apache-zookeeper-making-417.html) if you're interested in understanding where Yahoo came from when they wrote it.

 It stores variables in a structure similar to a file system, an approach that both Doozer and etcd still follow.
 With ZooKeeper, you maintain a cluster of servers communicating with each other that share the state of the distributed configuration data.
 Each cluster elects one "leader" and clients can connect to any of the servers within the cluster to retrieve the data.
 Zookeeper uses its own algorithm to handle distributed storage.